ankit-2706/Job-Seeking-WebApp/frontend/README.md

-This is a Amazing Mern Stack real world Job Seeking Web-Application, build using various techstack such as Reactjs, Expressjs, Mongodb etc.
+# REACT+VITE | frontend

+This is the frontend part which is mainly build using React and CSS is used for styling web pages.